Chloe x Halle

-Chloe x Halle are an R&B duo composed of sisters Chloe and Halle Bailey.
-At a young age, the sisters performed in minor acting roles before moving from Mableton, Georgia to Los Angeles in 2012.
-The two began posting music covers to YouTube and were acknowledged by Beyoncé, who became their mentor and later signed them to her label, Parkwood Entertainment.
+Chloe x Halle (pronounced "Chloe and Halle") is an American alternative R&B duo consisting of sisters Chloe and Halle Bailey.
+At a young age, the sisters performed in minor acting roles before traveling from their hometown of Mableton, Georgia to Los Angeles in 2012.
+The sister duo act began posting music covers to YouTube and were recognized by Beyoncé, who became their mentor and later signed them to her label, Parkwood Entertainment.
 They subsequently released the EP Sugar Symphony (2016) and the mixtape The Two of Us (2017).